codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Don-t-abuse-them--I--15f2.md

-As stated earlier, when there is a "meaningfull" HTML element that can be used, use it.
-Don't use divs and spans everywhere.
-We will follow with 2 concrete examples.
+As stated earlier, when there is a "meaningful" HTML element that can be used, use it.
+Don't use `div` and `span` everywhere.
+We will follow with two concrete examples:

 ### 1) List example
-(You can also see it on the left)
+(You can also see it in the file `dont-abuse-list.html` in the left hand pane along with its preview.)

 ```html
 <div class="list">